ubcgif/mvi/content/programs/mvisen.rst

 #. ``mvisen.log``: The log file produced by the program for the user's records on how the sensitivity matrix was formed including the full control file used.

-#. ``sensitivity_x.txt``: This file is a :ref:`model file <modelFile>` that contains the average sensitivity for the *Easting* component magnetization vector for each cell.
+#. ``sensitivity_x.txt``: This file is a `model file <http://giftoolscookbook.readthedocs.io/en/latest/content/fileFormats/modelfile.html>`_ that contains the average sensitivity for the *Easting* component magnetization vector for each cell.
 This file can be used for depth of investigation analysis or for use in designing special model objective function weighting.

-#. ``sensitivity_y.txt``: This file is a :ref:`model file <modelFile>` that contains the average sensitivity for the *Northing* component magnetization vector for each cell.
+#. ``sensitivity_y.txt``: This file is a `model file <http://giftoolscookbook.readthedocs.io/en/latest/content/fileFormats/modelfile.html>`_ that contains the average sensitivity for the *Northing* component magnetization vector for each cell.
 This file can be used for depth of investigation analysis or for use in designing special model objective function weighting.

-#. ``sensitivity_z.txt``: This file is a :ref:`model file <modelFile>` that contains the average sensitivity for the *vertical* component magnetization vector for each cell.
+#. ``sensitivity_z.txt``: This file is a `model file <http://giftoolscookbook.readthedocs.io/en/latest/content/fileFormats/modelfile.html>`_ that contains the average sensitivity for the *vertical* component magnetization vector for each cell.
 This file can be used for depth of investigation analysis or for use in designing special model objective function weighting.